UserC2/ICS4U-Pac-Man/README.md

 * Open VS Code, select the source control pane (third icon from the top on the left side of the screen), and then press "Clone Repository".
 * Click "Clone from GitHub" and then sign in to your GitHub account if prompted.
 * Select this repository (`ICS4U-Pac-Man`), then choose a folder to save it in.
+  * If you haven't already installed the Python extension for VS Code, install it.
 * To reopen this repo in the future, click "File", then "Open Folder" in VS Code.

 ## Running the Game